certtools/intelmq/docs/user/bots.rst

 * **HTTP parameters** (see above)
 * `strip_lines`: boolean, if single lines should be stripped (removing whitespace from the beginning and the end of the line)

 If the stream is interrupted, the connection will be aborted using the timeout parameter.
+No error will be logged if the number of consecutive connection fails does not reach the parameter `error_max_retries`.
+Instead of errors, an INFO message is logged.
+This is a measurement against too frequent ERROR logging messages.
+The consecutive connection fails are reset if a data line has been successfully transferred.
-Then, an error will be thrown and rate_limit applies if not null.
+If the consecutive connection fails reaches the parameter `error_max_retries`, an exception will be thrown and `rate_limit` applies, if not null.

 The parameter `http_timeout_max_tries` is of no use in this collector.